-User Responsibilities
+User Responsibilities:

 The use of the Internet is a privilege.
 Inappropriate or abusive conduct will lead to the privilege being revoked.
-The Academy is providing Internet resources for educational purposes only.
-Student/staff use of Internet resources must be related to an expressed educational and/or administrative goal or objective.
+The Academy provides Internet resources for educational purposes only.
+Student/Staff use of Internet resources must be related to an expressed educational and/or administrative goal or objective.